Skip to main content

 How common is autism in 2026?

-Autism affects 1 in 31 U.S. 8-year-olds, or 32.2 per 1,000, according to the latest CDC Autism and Developmental Disabilities Monitoring data for 2022, published in 2025.
-That is up from 1 in 36 in 2020 and 1 in 150 in 2000, the highest prevalence the CDC has ever reported.
+The CDC's latest Autism and Developmental Disabilities Monitoring data, covering 2022 and published in 2025, puts autism at 1 in 31 U.S. 8-year-olds (32.2 per 1,000).
+That's up from 1 in 36 in 2020 and 1 in 150 in 2000: the highest rate the CDC has ever recorded.

-Bar chart of rising U.S. autism prevalence among 8-year-olds: 1 in 150 in 2000, 1 in 36 in 2020, and 1 in 31 in 2022, per CDC data.
+Bar chart from the ABA therapy access report showing rising U.S. autism prevalence among 8-year-olds: 1 in 150 in 2000, 1 in 36 in 2020, and 1 in 31 in 2022, per CDC data.

 U.S. autism prevalence among 8-year-olds rose from 1 in 150 in 2000 to 1 in 31 in 2022.
 Source: CDC.